dglassbrenner1/my-posts-on-fraud-detection/4-what-do-the-models-look-like.md

 # 4. What do the models look like?

 I fit each of our models to the fraud handbook data, using their choice of training dataset.
-I used the tuning process described there.
+I used the tuning process we described in the regulariztaion section of [Model formulas](2-model-formulas-250814.md).
 (Tune the model parameters on the training data using default hyperparameters.
 Tune the hyperparameters using stratified 5-fold cross validation - stratified becuase of the class imbalance.
 Re-tune the model parameters on the training data using the tuned hyperparameters.)

 I modeled TX_FRAUD as a function of the features, omitting the redundant features TX_DATETIME, TX_TIME_SECONDS, and TX_TIME_DAYS (as well as the Id variables and TX_FRAUD_SCENARIO).

+## An aside on the Handbook's trainign and test data

+The Handbook states that in such a scenario, the training data often consists of one set of consecutive days, followed by a gap (“delay”) period, followed by another set of consecutive days for the test data.
+As noted earlier, the Handbook makes the simplifying assumption that fraud is detected exactly seven days after it occurs.
+So, a transaction made on 4/1/18 labeled as fraud or legit isn’t known to be fraud or legit until 4/8/18.

+To be consistent with the Handbook, we will use the same training and test data that they did.
+Namely, the train_df consists of all tx for the week beginning 7/25/18.
+The test_df consists of a subset of transactions for the week beginning 8/8/18, where they drop all transactions from cards that were previously identified as having a fraudulent transaction during a specific period of time.
+This period includes the entire training window and a portion of the test window.

+I have a couple of minor quibbles with, or at least questions about, the Handbook’s choices here:

+•	I don’t understand inserting a time buffer between the train and test data.
+•	I don’t understand the decision to exclude compromised cards from the test data.

+### On the buffer between train and test

+The Handbook seems to say this is necessitated by the delay in knowing whether a transaction is legit or not.
+From the standpoint of simply knowing that all of your training and test data are correctly labelled, the one-week delay in knowledge of whether a tx in fraud would seem to me just to require that the training and test windows both occur at least a week prior to when you are training and testing your models.
+It wouldn’t seem to me to require a buffer between train and test.

+That said, I think that you might want a buffer to ensure that the features involving look-back windows (1, 7, 30-day windows for customers and terminals) in the test data are completely free of influence from the training dataset.
+But that would seem to require a longer buffer (like 30 days).

+### On excluding compromised cards from the test data

+I think the decision of whether or not to include transactions in the test data from compromised cards might depend on your objective.
+Including them can risk a model simply “memorizing” that a certain card is more likely to be fraudulent, even if you don’t (as you wouldn’t) include customer_id in your models.
+Such memorization could come about from engineered features that essentially reflect (thus leak information about) the card’s fraud history, like (# of fraud transactions for this card in train_df)/(#transactions for this card in train_df).
+But our engineered features related to the customer are the numbers of transactions and transaction amounts in the previous 1, 7, and 30-day windows.
+They have nothing to do with fraud, so our engineered features don’t risk such leakage.

+You might want to drop them simply to reflect that there will be new cards with no fraud history.
+Conversely, you might want to keep them to reflect that most future txs will happen on cards for which you have a history of transactions (fraudulent or not).

+Another reason you might want to keep them is that dropping them would result in a test set with more cards with no fraud history.
+This could lead you to underestimate both P(actual fraud | predicted fraud), i.e. precision, and P(predict fraud | actual fraud), i.e., recall.

+But, like I said, I’m going to keep my test_df the same as in the Handbook.

+### Back to plotting

 To be able to plot anything, I chose the top two features for each model, using permutation feature importance and fixed the values for other features at their means.
 I plotted a 3D plot of $P(y=1 \mid \mathbf{x})$ and the corresponding 2D contour plot.
 Let's compare them to our understanding from the equations for $P(y=1 \mid \mathbf{x})$.
 (So here, only the two most "important" features in $\mathbf{x}$ are varying.)